diodemusic/blackjack/README.md

                                             888P
 ```

+## Description

+This is a simple implementation of the classic Blackjack card game.
+The game is played between a dealer and one player.

 ## Features

 - Complete deck of cards with face cards and suits
 - Dealer to deal cards to players
 - Points calculator to calculate the points of a hand
+- Player can hit or stand
+- Dealer follows standard rules for hitting and standing
 - TODO list for future improvements

 ## Getting Started